alanavery/guess-who/README.md

 Instructions for using the project and playing the game are included below, as well as within the game itself.

 1. After opening the game, click `Pick Your Mystery Person` to be assigned your Mystery Person and start the game.
-You will see your Mystery Person in the top-left corner.
+You will see your Mystery Person on the left side of the window.

 ![Image](img/README/instructions-01.jpeg)